Unveiling the dark Universe with HI and EMBER-2: Results and Discussion

 Figure \ref{fig:overview} presents a composite image displaying the two HI input channels (left), the simulated dark matter counterpart (middle), and the reconstructed result (right) for an example region at $z=1$.
 The two inset regions (highlighted in teal and orange) illustrate the performance of EMBER-2 across a wide dynamic range of densities and velocities, highlighting structural similarity between the simulation and the emulation.

 We evaluate the neural network performance using a variety of summary statistics to probe field-level metrics and quantities derived from individual dark matter structures.
-Specifically, we analyze halo-based metrics including the halo mass function, mass-size relation of halos, HI fractions and halo profiles.
+Specifically, we analyze halo-based metrics including the mass function of emulated dark matter structures, dark matter to HI fractions and surface density profiles.
 We also perform a cross-correlation analysis to quantify the spectral statistics of the reconstructed fields.